inspire-eu-validation/view-service/iso-19128/at42-getcapabilities-layer-default-style.md

     * If the INSPIRE Data Specification defines a default style for the harmonised layer,

-      * Check if the [Style Name](#styleName1) of one of the [Style](#style) elements provided in the layer itself or inhereted from a parent layer is equal to the name of the default style defined in the Data Specification.
+      * Check if the [Style Name](#styleName1) of one of the [Style](#style) elements provided in the layer itself or inherited from a parent layer is equal to the name of the default style defined in the Data Specification.

     * Otherwise, a default style for that harmonised layer name is not defined in the Theme INSPIRE Data Specification, therefore the test passes.